digital-sound-antiques/kmz80/README.md

 This repository is a fork of kmz80 for some tiny patches below:

-- Eleminate some compiler wraning when with modern C compilers.
+- Suppress compiler warnings from modern C compilers.
-- Added CMake build settings.
+- Employ [CMake](https://cmake.org) as the build system.

-You can simpley build libkmz80.a with CMake as follows.
+You can simpley build libkmz80.a with `cmake` as follows.

 ```
 $ git clone https://github.com/okaxaki/kmz80.git